 Ordinary isn’t in the dictionary of this restaurant.
 They serve an international menu, and you can accompany your meal with their wine offerings.
 The ambiance of the restaurant is friendly, and each meal served is definitely Instagram-worthy.

 The simplicity of Island Kopi makes it homey and inviting.
 You’ll be greeted with colorful monoblock chairs when you enter the premises, and they cover their monoblock tables with a bright placemat.
 Their servings are enormous at a low price.

 Location: Kaputian Road, Babak, Samal Island

 The first thing you’ll notice about the restaurant is its appearance.
-It’s made of local materials and the place is all wood.
-They serve mostly native dishes which are what most tourists want.
-Some of the most notable offerings in their menu are grilled chicken, pancit and tuna belly.
+It’s made of local materials, and the place is all wood.
+They serve primarily native dishes, which are what most tourists want.
+Some of the most notable offerings in their menu are grilled chicken, pancit, and tuna belly.

 Where to Stay

 Hotel Precious Garden of Samal

 Location: Sitio Libudan, Barangay Miranda, Babak, Babak District, Samal Island

 The price for Matrimonial Bedroom starts at USD33++.